An Introduction to Activities of Daily Living (ADLs)

 • Be empathetic

-• Give the client enough personal space and avoid crowding them
+• Give the client adequate personal space and avoid crowding them

 • Use non-challenging body language